ThalesGroup/secure-ml/security-policy/guidelines/ml-secpol-data-security-guidelines.md

-### ML Security Plan - Security Guidelines for ML Datasets
+### Security Guidelines for Datasets Requirements of ML Security Policy

-For context, please refer to the [earlier page](ml-secplan-guidelines.md) before proceeding with this content.
+For context, please refer to the [earlier page](ml-secpol-guidelines.md) before proceeding with this content.

 ID | TECHNIQUE | GUIDELINES
 --- | --- | ---